 José’s fiction is published or is about to be published in 20 languages.
-His novel The Wrath of God won the 2009 Porto Literary Club Award, and The Devil's Hand won the 2012 Best Novel Award of Portal da Literatura.
+His novels The Wrath of God won the 2009 Porto Literary Club Award, and The Devil's Hand won the 2012 Best Novel Award of Portal da Literatura.
 His other novels, Codex 632 and The Einstein Enigma, were longlisted for the 2010 and 2012 IMPAC Dublin Literary Award.

 José is also a journalist and a university lecturer.
 He works for Portuguese public television, where he presents RTP’s Evening News.
 As a reporter he has covered wars around the globe, including Angola, East Timor, South Africa, the Israeli-Palestinian conflict, Iraq, Bosnia, Serbia, Lebanon, Georgia and Libya.
 His latest assignments on the field have been the 2014 Ukranian crisis and the 2014 Iraqi war on ISIS.
 He has been awarded three times by CNN for his reporting and twice by the Portuguese Press Club.

 José teaches journalism at Lisbon’s New University and has a Ph.
 D. on war reporting.